jensstein/oandbackup/FAQ.md

         - Default is set to not include it in backups
 #### What is OAndBackupX?

-OAndBackup is backup program for android (which is inactive). requires root and allows you to backup individual apps and their data. both backup and restore of individual programs one at a time and batch backup and restore of multiple programs are supported.
-OAndBackupX is a fork of the OAndBackup with the aim to bring OAndBackup to 2020.
+OAndBackupX is a fork of the OAndBackup (which is inactive) with the aim to bring OAndBackup to 2020.
 For now most of the functionality and UI of the app are rewritten, next steps would be making it stable and adding some features which could ease the backup/restore workflow with any device.
+Requires root and allows you to backup individual apps and their data.
+Both backup and restore of individual programs one at a time and batch backup and restore of multiple programs are supported.

 #### What are Special Backups?